 Failure by a PX Participant otherwise to cooperate in the Compliance Unit's data collection activities shall be treated as Sanctionable Behavior pursuant to Schedule 10.

 Failure of a PX Participant to cooperate in a Compliance Unit investigation shall constitute a violation of PX Rules and shall be addressed pursuant to Schedule 9 of this schedule.
+Broad, vague, no standards re materiality

 4.5.3 Provision of Data by Compliance Unit